izzet/wisio/README.md

 ## Overview

-WisIO is an open-source tool designed to efficiently analyze multi-terabyte-scale workflow performance data over distributed resources.
+WisIO (Wisdom from I/O Behavior) is an open-source tool designed to efficiently analyze multi-terabyte-scale workflow performance data over distributed resources.
 It provides a comprehensive analysis of I/O performance, identifying bottlenecks and potential root causes through advanced rule-based analysis.
 With its extensible design, WisIO can be tailored to various use cases, providing actionable insights for improving application performance and resource utilization.
 By leveraging parallel computing and multi-perspective views, WisIO enables rapid detection of complex I/O issues, making it an invaluable asset for HPC professionals and researchers.

 ## Installation